Our 2018 LEAP program is now open and we are accepting applications for grants.

 - Notice of Service Disconnection, if applicable;

-- Applicant Identification – two pieces of I.D. for the main applicant, and 1 piece of I.D. for each of the other household members are required;
+- Applicant Identification – two pieces of I.D. for the main applicant, and 1 piece of I.D. for each of the other household members;

 - Copy of rental receipt, lease or mortgage document;